MaryTran03/CSC120_Final_Project/README.md

 ## Mission 1: The Car Heist
 Objective: Prove yourself to Vinnie by stealing a high-end car from a wealthy neighborhood.
 Description: Vinnie needs a luxury car for a deal and sends you to steal one from a nightclub parking lot.
 However, the vehicle is parked near security guards, requiring you to approach quietly and hotwire it.
+Vinnie

 ### Key Choices:
-- Return The Car: Return the car indirectly.
-Reputation + 10 + Money +$100
+- Return The Car: Return the car directly
-- Joyride Option:
-(Random) Risk of being chased by the police:
+    Probability of success: 1.00 (assuming zero risk of being caught by the police) Reputation + 10
-    Caught + paid bail: (random probability):
-    Money: -$100
-    Reputation: -10
-Avoid the police + return the car
-    Reputation + 10
     Money +$100
-(Random) Risk of being seen by a rival gang:
-    Outrun them + return the car
+- Joyride and Racing Option:
+    Probability of success: 0.4 (racing increases the risk of being caught by the police) (success) Avoid the police + return the car
     Reputation + 10
     Money +$100
-    Caught + damaged:
+(caught) Paid bail and lose reputation
     Money: -$200
     Reputation: -10

 ## Mission 2: The Warehouse Raid
 Objective: Infiltrate the Iron Hounds’ warehouse and steal valuable goods for Vinnie.
 Need 10 reputation points to unlock